 It’s a long road.
 The learner’s permit, the months of learning to drive while the parents grip the doorhandle and pump the invisible brakes on the passenger side, the driver’s ed course and tests, the actual road test at the DMV.
 It’s a lot.
 And if you are reading this article, it is over or almost over.
 Congratulations!
 Time to think about some gifts for new drivers to celebrate this milestone.

-This article is one of our multi-part series Behind The Wheel – The Complete Guide To Teen Driving.
-Other articles include (those not linked are in production and coming soon):
+This article is one of our multi-part series Behind The Wheel – The Complete Guide To Teen Driving which has important information such as: